steveswalwell/FTA-WelcomeKits/hybrid/planning/Azure_Stack_HCI_Planning.md

 ## Quorum

-To allow for the Windows Failover Cluster to function, the quorum is the mechanism which determines the viability of the cluster avaialbility and is used to determin action in the event of any failures, whether they be host, network or storage.
-There are 2 types of quroum to consider when planning Azure Stack HCI and these are the Cluster Quorum and the Storage Pool Quorum.
+To allow for the Windows Failover Cluster to function, the quorum is the mechanism which determines the viability of the cluster availability and is used to determine action in the event of any failures, whether they be host, network or storage.
+There are 2 types of quorum to consider when planning Azure Stack HCI and these are the Cluster Quorum and the Storage Pool Quorum.

 ### Cluster Quorum